tfiedlerdejanze/expublish/README.md

 <!-- %% CHANGELOG_ENTRIES %% -->
 ```

-Do not keep track of the release file, as it's deleted with every successful release.
+Do not keep track of the release file.
 Put the following line in your `.gitignore`:

 ```text
 RELEASE.md
 ```

+The file is deleted after every successful release.

-<span id="#how-to-use"></span>
+<span id="#usage"></span>

-## How to use
+## Usage

 1\.
 Create a new `RELEASE.md` containing the new changelog entry: